Air Canada is cancelling select flights to China as travellers shaken by the coronavirus epidemic delay or call off travel plans.

 Canada’s largest airline runs 33 flights a week to China and says that the capacity reduction is relatively small.

-The cancellations come as the airline allows passengers to rebook direct flights to Beijing and Shanghai free of charge, if they’re scheduled for between late January and mid-February.
+It’s allowing passengers to rebook direct flights to Beijing and Shanghai free of charge, if they’re scheduled for between late January and mid-February.

 Air Canada is also waiving rebooking fees for flights that go through a partner airline to the Chinese city of Wuhan, the epicentre of the virus, until late March.